DTL2020/WriteTransients/README.md

 Cr05=512

 Output raw data file line size (in Y' samples) and height (=lines written) in the console output after executable finishes.
+Output filename is out.uyvy_be .